tyanai/vManager-Plugin-Jenkins/README.md

 ##### Version 2.5.1 (Nov 22, 2017)

 -   Added support in Pipeline.
-You can now call vManager Launch using the Pipeline syntax.
+You can now call Verisium Manager Launch using the Pipeline syntax.
 (Requires Jenkins 2.19.1 and above.)
--   vManager Dashboard will now fetch historical data from the build directory instead of the workspace directory.
+-   Verisium Manager Dashboard will now fetch historical data from the build directory instead of the workspace directory.
 Once this plugin is updated, the Dashboard will only show historical jobs running from when the update occurred and on.